hypo69/hypo/docs/gemini/consultant/ru/utils/image.md

     :param image_url: The URL to download the image from.
     :param filename: The name of the file to save the image to.
-    :raises aiohttp.ClientError: if there's an error during the HTTP request.
+    :raises aiohttp.ClientError: If there's an error during the HTTP request.
-    :raises Exception: for other errors during the download.
+    :raises Exception: If any other exception occurs.
-    :return: The path to the saved file or ``None`` if the operation failed.
+    :return: The path to the saved file, or None if the operation fails.
     """
     try:
         async with aiohttp.ClientSession() as session: